martinzola/plot_o_mate/readme.md

 filename	    Input file(s) containing the data to plot.
 --plot_name 	    Custom name for the plot and title.

 --plot_labels	    Custom labels for the plot curves (one per input file).

 --rolling_average	Window size for rolling average (default: 1, no rolling average).

 --x_axis_label	    Label for the x-axis.

 --x_axis_high_lim	Upper limit for the x-axis.

 --x_axis_low_lim	Lower limit for the x-axis.

 --y_axis_label	    Label for the y-axis.

 --y_axis_high_lim	Upper limit for the y-axis.

 --y_axis_low_lim	Lower limit for the y-axis.

 --factor_conversion	Factor to convert y-values by (default: 1).

 --x_axis_conversion	Factor to scale the x-axis by (default: 1).

 --line_colors	    Colors for the plot curves (one per input file).

 --line_styles	    Line styles for the plot curves (one per input file).

 --markers	        Markers for the plot curves (one per input file).

 --fit_type	        Type of fit to apply (e.g., "linear").

---stdev	            Index of the column containing standard deviation values.
+--stdev	            Index of the column containing standard deviation values

 --fontsize	        Font size for the plot elements.